The Kingdom Hearts Re:Chain of Memories wiki last edited by TepidShark on 06/05/13 01:01AM

 - As Kingdom Hearts II Final Mix was not released outside of Japan, in the North American version of Re: Chain of Memories, the cards unlocked by having clear data from Kingdom Hearts II Final Mix were changed to being unlocked by just completing Re: Chain of Memories.

 - Re: Chain of Memories (along with Kingdom Hearts Final Mix and cutscenes from Kingdom Hearts 358/2 Days) is included in Kingdom Hearts HD 1.5 Remix for Playstation 3.
 By having watched all the cutscenes in Kingdom Hearts 358/2 Days, in this version of Re: Chain of Memories, cards based on 358/2 Days will be unlocked.
-This includes cards based on keyblades used in 358/2 Days, which replace the cards based on keyblades from Kingdom Hearts II (as in they have the same attributes as the Kingdom Hearts II cards but look like 358/2 Days keyblades instead.)
+Using the Key to Reward in certain worlds, cards based on keyblades used in 358/2 Days (Specifically the Total Eclipse, Midnight Roar, Maverick Flare, & Two Become One keyblades.)

 Re: Chain of Memories' soundtrack was not released until the Kingdom Hearts Original Soundtrack Complete, which also contain music from Kingdom Hearts and Kingdom Hearts II (as well their Final Mix versions).
 Re: Chain of Memories takes up Disc 7 & 8 of the set.